pavanprakash-g/easyshop_db/README.md

 2. MYSQL 5.5

 Steps to setup:
-1. Run the command " build gradle && java -jar build/libs/easysho_db-0.1.0.jar".
+1. Run the command "gradle build && java -jar build/libs/easysho_db-0.1.0.jar".

 The server starts in the machine on "7070" port.
 We can change the same in application.properties available in the src/main/resources